Michael-Sjogren/JavaGameMichaelS/README.md

 ## Intellij:

-Select "Create project from existing sources" radio button and continue pressing next , make sure the libaries are selected and then finnish.
+Select "Create project from existing sources" radio button.
+Then continue pressing next meanwhile making sure the libaries are selected and then press finnish.

 ## Eclipse
 import as general project.